Scottish Country Dancing Dictionary

 Charles II arranged the marriage of his illegitimate son, Henry FitzRoy, to Isabella Bennet, the Earl of Arlington's heiress, in 1672.
 FitzRoy was made Duke of Grafton in 1675, and they married again in 1679 when Isabella was twelve.
 The couple inherited Euston Hall in 1685.
 Around 1750, their son, the second Duke, remodeled the house with Matthew Brettingham, replacing the domes with pyramid roofs.
 A fire in 1902 destroyed parts of the house, which was rebuilt, but the south and most of the west wings were demolished in 1952 by the 10th Duke.

 The estate lent its name to Euston railway station, London's first inter-city station, which opened in 1837.
-The dukes, who owned the land where the station was built, played a key role in its development.
+The Dukes played a key role in the development of the station and of the surrounding land which they owned.

 Euston Hall